-Real Love is caring about the happiness of another person without any thought for what we might get for ourselves.
+Real Love® is caring about the happiness of another person without any expectation for what we might receive in return.

 When we give Real Love, we're not disappointed, hurt, or angry, even when people are thoughtless or inconsiderate or give us nothing in return-including gratitude-because our concern is for their happiness, not our own.
 Real Love is unconditional.